NeuralEnsemble/python-neo/doc/source/core.rst

 These objects directly represent data as arrays of numerical values with associated metadata (units, sampling frequency, etc.).

-:py:class:`AnalogSignalArray`:
-    A regular sampling of a single- or multi-channel continuous analog signal.
+  * :py:class:`AnalogSignal`: A regular sampling of a single- or multi-channel continuous analog signal.

-:py:class:`SpikeTrain`:
+  * :py:class:`IrregularlySampledSignal`: A non-regular sampling of a single- or multi-channel continuous analog signal.
-    A set of action potentials (spikes) emitted by the same unit in a period of time (with optional waveforms).
+  * :py:class:`SpikeTrain`: A set of action potentials (spikes) emitted by the same unit in a period of time (with optional waveforms).

-:py:class:`Event`:
-    An array of time points representing one or more events in the data.
+  * :py:class:`Event`: An array of time points representing one or more events in the data.

-:py:class:`Epoch`:
-    An array of time intervals representing one or more periods of time in the data.
+  * :py:class:`Epoch`: An array of time intervals representing one or more periods of time in the data.

 Container objects
 -----------------

 There is a simple hierarchy of containers:

-:py:class:`Segment`:
-    A container for heterogeneous discrete or continous data sharing a common clock (time basis) but not necessarily the same sampling rate, start time or end time.
+  * :py:class:`Segment`: A container for heterogeneous discrete or continous data sharing a common clock (time basis) but not necessarily the same sampling rate, start time or end time.
     A :py:class:`Segment` can be considered as equivalent to a "trial", "episode", "run", "recording", etc., depending on the experimental context.
     May contain any of the data objects.

-:py:class:`Block`:
-    The top-level container gathering all of the data, discrete and continuous, for a given recording session.
+  * :py:class:`Block`: The top-level container gathering all of the data, discrete and continuous, for a given recording session.
     Contains :class:`Segment`, :class:`Unit` and :class:`ChannelIndex` objects.

 Grouping objects
 ----------------